American Heartbeat

 "American Heartbeat" is a song by American rock band Survivor.
 It is the second most successful single from Eye of the Tiger, peaking at number 17 on the US charts.
 It appears as the eighth track on the album.

 Release

-The song debuted at number 79 on September 25, 1982, and stayed there for sixteen weeks.
+The song debuted at number 79 on September 25, 1982, and stayed on the charts for sixteen weeks.
 It peaked at number 17 in the week of November 20, 1982, becoming Survivor's third top 40 hit.
 There was also a limited heart-shaped 7" release.